fossas/spectrometer/docs/userguide.md

 Before a report can be run, both a "build" and "issue scan" must be completed on the backend, like in `fossa test`.
 We will automatically wait for these to finish, but doing so requires the same detection and fallback process as described in [Testing Monorepo projects](#testing-monorepo-projects).
-For this reason, `fossa report` also accepts a `--monorepo` flag, which has the same effect as it does during `fossa test`.

 ## Common FOSSA Project Flags